fisakhan/TinyML-From-Scratch/README.md

-Quick Start (Chapter 2)
-1. Install the model library

-Open Arduino IDE

-Go to Sketch → Include Library → Add .ZIP Library…

-Select the ZIP file in:

-models/shake_model_arduino.zip

-Restart Arduino IDE if needed

-2. Open the example sketch

-Open:

-arduino/FirstTinyMLApp/FirstTinyMLApp.ino

-Select:

-Board: Arduino Nano 33 BLE

-Port: Your connected device

-3. Upload and run

-Upload the sketch

-Open Serial Monitor

-Set baud rate to 115200

-You should see output similar to:

-still: 0.92   shake: 0.08

-Shake the board and observe:

-shake probability increases

-Built-in LED turns ON after confident detection

-Troubleshooting

-If something doesn’t work, check:

-docs/troubleshooting.md

-That Arduino_LSM9DS1 library is installed

-That the correct board and port are selected

-That the Edge Impulse library ZIP was imported correctly

-Most issues are setup-related, not model-related.

-About the Model

-Trained using Edge Impulse

-Quantized (int8) for microcontrollers

-Optimized for:

-Small size

-Fast inference

-Stable behavior

-Designed for teaching and learning, not benchmarking

-If you want to train your own model:

-See Chapters 4–6 of the book
+If you want to train your own model: See Chapters 4–6 of the book.

-Versioning and Stability

-This repository uses stable, versioned releases.

-Code changes are conservative

-Examples prioritize reliability over experimentation

-Breaking changes are avoided

 If you are following the book, use the release that matches your book edition.

 License
 This repository is provided for educational use.

-Code may be reused in personal and academic projects

-Attribution is appreciated
+Code may be reused in personal and academic projects Attribution is appreciated
 See LICENSE file for details
 Feedback and Issues

 If you encounter:

-build errors
+- build errors

-unclear instructions
+- unclear instructions

-hardware-specific issues
+- hardware-specific issues

-Please open an issue with:
+- Please open an issue with:

-your board type
+  - your board type

-Arduino IDE version
+  - Arduino IDE version

-error message (copy/paste)
+  - error message (copy/paste)
 This helps improve the learning experience for everyone.

-Final Note

-If this repository helped you get your first TinyML application running, then it has done its job.

-For deeper understanding, debugging, and real projects, the book provides the full context.

-Happy building 🚀